allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 path using `ln -s /Volumes/USB/Calculator.app` and regenerated dyld caches.

 Next measurements looked much better.
 No difference at warm launch, but cold launch was 20% faster with dyld3 than with dyld2.
-Actually the dyld3 cold launch was right in the middle, between dyld2 launch time and statically linked app launch time.
+Actually dyld3 cold launch was right in the middle, between dyld2 launch time and statically linked app launch time.